nLab

-This can be extended to a family of any number of morphisms, but the morphisms are always compared pairwise to see if they are parallel.
+This may be extended to a family of any number of morphisms, but the morphisms are always compared pairwise to see if they are parallel.
 Degenerate cases: a family of one parallel morphism is simply a morphism; a family of zero parallel morphisms is simply a pair of objects.

 The limit of a pair (or family) or morphisms is called their equalizer; the colimit is their coequalizer.
 (Of course, these do not always exist.)